ravi-sakariya/FeatureFlagApp/README.md

 We can use read only DB context.
 We can improve DB schema because it is not production ready schema.

+**Tradeoffs you chose (and why)**
+DB schema is not proper we can make seperate tables for users and groups that map to features.
+This is due to time limit.
+Here In Web API project I added Database reference ideally it not good practice.
+This is due to time limit.

 **AI Tool**
 In given time honestly I can not complete this wihtout help of AI tool.
 I take help of copilot to take some code snippet and made changes as per requirement.